s-batish/visit-seville/README.md

 - Gitpod
     - Used to develop and edit the code
 - Git
-    - Used to commit and push the code
+    - Used to add, commit and push the code
 - Github
     - Used to store and deploy the code
 - [Balsamiq](https://balsamiq.com/)